MEET THE

 lphilpott@inaeyc.org / 317.275.3528

-Lindsay Philpott is a T.E.A.C.H.
-Early Childhood® Indiana Assistant Director at Indiana AEYC.
+Lindsay Philpott is the Director, T.E.A.C.H.
+Early Childhood® Indiana Project at Indiana AEYC.
 She has a Master of Arts in Education from Ball State University and a bachelor’s degree in Business Management from IUPUI in Indianapolis with an associate degree in Early Childhood Education from Ivy Tech Community College.
 She has held various positions in her professional career.
 Lindsay has over 10 years of teaching experience and over 11 years of Administrator experience in key areas such as Assistant Director and Director.
 Prior to joining Indiana AEYC, she worked for several years at Head Start and has worked with other licensed childcare centers.
 When not working Lindsay is involved in volunteering in Community activities, Brownies, Monrovia Youth Cheer Director, Phi Theta Kappa, and supports her local church Sunday School/Nursery.

 Nahid Rezaei, T.E.A.C.H.
 Early Childhood® Indiana Bachelor and Special Projects Advisor